kuriakariuki/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 14-findthatword display lines containing the pattern.
 File 15-countthatword display the number of lines that contain the pattern “bin”in a file.
 File 16-whatsnext display lines containing the pattern “root” and 3 lines after them in a file.
+File 17-hidethisword display file that dont't have bin.